 3. Hot dogs

 Take a figurative bite out of the Big Apple with a New York hot dog (tip: the best ones are from street vendors).
-Smothered in mustard and ketchup and topped with buttery fried onions and a spoonful of sauerkraut, this is a fave budget bite with locals and cash-strapped travellers alike.
+Smothered in mustard and ketchup and topped with buttery fried onions and a spoonful of sauerkraut, this is a favorite budget bite with locals and cash-strapped travelers alike.